COVID-19 UPDATE – 5 January 2021:

 If you have any other special access needs, please tell our staff who will be very happy to assist you.

 Our patients can easily catch infections.
 Please help to avoid this by using the hand gel provided at the entrance to the hospice and located on the walls around the hospice.
+All Covid restrictions apply at the Hospice.
+As we are an acute medical facility, these may be more stringent or more restrictive than those that apply in the general population.

-The hospice and its grounds are a non-smoking environment
+The hospice and its grounds are a non-smoking environment.

 If you have any questions about visiting, please speak to the Clinical Matron or any member of the Senior Nursing Team.